Stock market prediction: Machine learning

 With the advent of the digital computer, stock market prediction has since moved into the technological realm.
+Several research papers have been published with implementations of machine learning techniques to predict stock markets including, but not limited to, artificial neural networks (ANNs), random forests and supervised statistical classification.

-The most prominent technique involves the use of artificial neural networks (ANNs) and genetic algorithms (GA).
-Scholars found bacterial chemotaxis optimization method may perform better than GA.
-ANNs can be thought of as mathematical function approximators.
-The most common form of ANN in use for stock market prediction is the feed forward network utilizing the backward propagation of errors algorithm to update the network weights.
+A common form of ANN in use for stock market prediction is the feed forward network utilizing the backward propagation of errors algorithm to update the network weights.
 These networks are commonly referred to as backpropagation networks.
 Another form of ANN that is more appropriate for stock prediction is the time recurrent neural network (RNN) or time delay neural network (TDNN).
 Examples of RNN and TDNN are the Elman, Jordan, and Elman-Jordan networks.
-(See the Elman And Jordan Networks.)

 For stock prediction with ANNs, there are usually two approaches taken for forecasting different time horizons: independent and joint.
 The independent approach employs a single ANN for each time horizon, for example, 1-day, 2-day, or 5-day.
 The advantage of this approach is that network forecasting error for one horizon won't impact the error for another horizon—since each time horizon is typically a unique problem.
 The joint approach, however, incorporates multiple time horizons together so that they are determined simultaneously.
 In this approach, forecasting error for one time horizon may share its error with that of another horizon, which can decrease performance.
 There are also more parameters required for a joint model, which increases the risk of overfitting.

 Of late, the majority of academic research groups studying ANNs for stock forecasting seem to be using an ensemble of independent ANNs methods more frequently, with greater success.
 An ensemble of ANNs would use low price and time lags to predict future lows, while another network would use lagged highs to predict future highs.
 The predicted low and high predictions are then used to form stop prices for buying or selling.
 Outputs from the individual "low" and "high" networks can also be input into a final network that would also incorporate volume, intermarket data or statistical summaries of prices, leading to a final ensemble output that would trigger buying, selling, or market directional change.
-A major finding with ANNs and stock prediction is that a classification approach (vs. function approximation) using outputs in the form of buy(y=+1) and sell(y=-1) results in better predictive reliability than a quantitative output such as low or high price.